 9:35: Europe has played a leading role in promoting Open Science.

 The full list of highlights is available in the description of the video on YouTube.

-Listen to the full episode #13 – The Open Science Movement
+The Open Science Movement

 The Open Science movement has recently gained momentum among publishers, funders, institutions and practicing scientists across all areas of research.

 Its goal is to make scientific research and data accessible to all.
 It includes practices such as publishing open scientific research, campaigning for open access and generally making it easier to publish and communicate scientific knowledge.

 Sabina is an expert in Open Science and she gives a very well informed account of where we are today and where the Open Science movements wants us to go, in Europe and across the world.

 The episode was originally published on this page.